-• If the two instances are in the same security group, they can communicate with each other.
-Configuration is not required.

-· If the two instances are in different security groups, they cannot communicate with each other.
+- If the two instances are in the same security group, they can communicate with each other.
+Configuration is not required. - If the two instances are in different security groups, they cannot communicate with each other.
 You can add a rule to the security groups respectively to authorize the instances in the security groups to access each other through the intranet.
 Security rule settings vary among different network types, as shown in the following table.

-Network type NIC Rule directior Protocol type Port range Priority Authoriz ion type Authoriz ion object VPC Configur ion is not required anbound Allow Set the applicab protocol range.
-1 this the ID of the esecurity group Classic network Intranet ). in which the allowed instance is located
+Network type NIC Rule directior Authoriz ion policy Protocol type Port range Priority Authoriz ion type Authoriza ion object VPC Classic network Configur ion is not required Intranet anbound Allow Set the applicab protocol Set the l p ort range.
+1 Security group access ( authoriz this account ).
+Select the ID of the esecurity group in which the allowed instance is located